 DH3Dmag: - Process down hole survey data to extract 3 component magnetic data.

-UBCUtils:- Front end and mesh tool for UBC and John Paine’s mag and gravity inversion programs.
+UBCUtils:- Front end reformatter and mesh tool for UBC and John Paine’s mag and gravity inversion programs.

-Vtools:- Adds the bits that are missing from Golden Software’s Voxler 3D display package.
+Vtools:- Adds the bits that are missing from Golden Software’s Voxler 3D display package and Paraview to interface with common mining and inversion formats.

 There will be more detail on the above tools soon!
 In addition there are tools for ground magnetic processing, MMR, CSAMT and Seismic processing.

 All software is available for trial as fully working run-time limited executables.
+There is also an extensive and growing library of how-to videos showing new users how to use the code.
 Contact Kim @ this URL for details.

 Click here to download the users manual.